Configuring an SMS Provider for the Account

 The user must have their Twilio Account SID and authorization token number, or their Esendex API Key, prior to beginning this task.

-1. On the RUCKUS One web interface, navigate to Administration > Account Management > Settings.
+1. On the RUCKUS One web interface, select Administration > Account Management > Settings.

-2. In the SMS Provider section, click Set SMS Provider.
+2. In the SMS Brand and Provider Setup section, click Set up SMS brand and provider.

-3. Select the provider from the drop-down list.
-Options include Twilio, Esendex and Other.
+4. Select the provider from the drop-down list.
+Options include Twilio, Esendex, and Other.

 Follow these steps to configure Twilio as the SMS provider: